5 Lessons From Uber on Toxic Work Culture in 2021

-The only way to truly understand a culture is by closely listening and observing the stories people tell about your company.
+The only way to truly understand a culture is by closely listening to and observing people's stories about your company.

-Management needs to talk to employees about their experience and then reflect on their feedback.
+Management needs to talk to employees about their experiences and reflect on their feedback.

 One of the most effective ways to improve culture is hiring, firing and promotion decisions, as these are potent mechanisms of culture formation.

-The reality is, most business problems, including cultural ones, typically start with the person in charge.
+The reality is that most business problems, including cultural ones, typically start with the person in charge.

 Unless the person at the top of an organisation embraces and demonstrates daily the behaviours needed for healthy company culture, the business is doomed.

 No amount of HR consultants, new hires or restructuring will make an ounce of difference.
 In Uber's case, Travis was at the top, and the cultural issues started with him.